Leenshady/DNSResolutionTester/README.md

-# DNSResolutionTester
+# DNSperf
 - [English](README.md) | [中文](README_ZH.md)

-A DNS resolution tester that can help you choose the most suitable DNS for your local network.
+DNSperf is a DNS server performance tester that can help you choose the most suitable DNS for your local network.
 # How to use
 You can add domain name that you want to test the DNS in domain_names.json.
 ```json